 She was long dead before there was any suspicion that one of her sons had suffered any ill effect from his natal experience.
 You can get by with half a soul, but only if you get the correct half.
 Daniel was lucky.
 As the one who was on the left side of his mother’s womb, closer to her heart, when the quickening happened at 18 weeks of gestation, he got the good half, while David, on the right side, got the bad half.
 Now the bad half wasn’t evil per se, it just wasn’t quite up to snuff.
 It made him less compassionate, less caring.
 He was a bit self-centered, a little selfish, even.

 Daniel was usually picked first for group projects in class because he simply worked well with others, while David was usually picked first for any sport that required ruthlessness, like rugby or dodgeball.
 Compassion never won a sporting match, after all.

-In school, he blamed his average and never exceptional grades on his belief that the teachers were jealous of him and gave him lower marks then he deserved out of a desire to put him in his place.
+In school, he blamed his average and never exceptional grades on his belief that the teachers were jealous of him and gave him lower marks than he deserved out of a desire to put him in his place.
 He was convinced they had a coordinated plan to subtly remind him every report card day that they were in charge and he wasn’t.
-He was sure that they did this to him and only him out of a mistaken desire to keep him from getting full of himself.
-He was sure that they were operating on the premise that too much praise early on and the child wouldn’t get along well with others – they’d either lord it over their classmates or they would shun them.
+He was sure that they did this to him and only him out of a mistaken desire to keep him from getting uppity.
+He was sure that they were operating on the premise that too much praise early on and the child wouldn’t get along well with others – they’d either lord their status over their classmates or they would shun them.
 They were doing it for his own good, he told himself, so he said nothing to anyone, not even to his brother.